DsixTools/DsixTools/README.md

 # DsixTools: The Effective Field Theory Toolkit

-VERSION INCLUDING 2-LOOP BETA FUNCTIONS OF FOUR-FERMION OPERATORS IN THE LEFT (FROM 2501.08384).
+VERSION IN PROGRESS WHERE THE TWO-LOOP BETA FUNCTIONS IN THE SMEFT WILL BE IMPLEMENTED.

 DsixTools is a Mathematica Package for the matching and renormalization-group evolution from the new-physics scale to the scale of low-energy observables.